matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 of the latest L2 block, and `eth_getBlockByNumber`, given a block number, returns the information about the requested block.

 For L1 batches, to retrieve the latest batch number, use zkSync API method `zks_L1BatchNumber`.
-Additionally, querying on a block, you can see the batch number for the batch that includes the block.
+Additionally, by querying on a block, you can see the batch number for the batch that includes the block.
 Within transaction receipts, the field `l1BatchNumber` is the batch number that includes the transaction.
 The field `l1BatchTxIndex` returns the transaction position among all of the batch transactions.

 ## Block processing time

-Transactions are processed immediately by the operator and added to blocks, which are then generated.
-Once the system operation will become fully decentralised, block time will take a couple of seconds, as the involved entities need to achieve consensus.
+Transactions are processed immediately by the operator and added to blocks, which are then immediately generated.
+Once zkSync becomes fully decentralised, block time will take a couple of seconds, as the involved entities need to achieve consensus.

 Batch time, in general, depends on the system activity - the more active the system has, the faster we <em>seal</em> a batch.